 How do I collect my keys?

 A Check-In appointment will be arranged with one of our team members or our independent Inventory Clerk.
 We will normally ask you to meet at the property.
+At this appointment, all keys will be handed over and it will be responsibility of the Tenant to distribute accordingly.
 Please remember that we cannot hand over keys without the damages deposit, first months rent, contract signed and right to rent checks completed.

 How do I pay my rent?